Vermont School Library Association Constitution and Bylaws

 Section 3: The SECRETARY shall

-e. be responsible for all correspondence as directed by the President, the Governing Board or the Association
+be responsible for all correspondence as directed by the President or Executive Board

 Section 4: The TREASURER shall